-|active_session||The active sessions|
+|active_session||The number of active sessions.|

-|delete_ps||The average number of DELETE statements executed per second|
+|delete_ps||The average number of DELETE statements executed per second.|

-|insert_ps||The average number of INSERT statements executed per second|
+|insert_ps||The average number of INSERT statements executed per second.|

-|replace_ps||The average number of REPLACE statements executed per second|
+|replace_ps||The average number of REPLACE statements executed per second.|

-|update_ps||The average number of UPDATE statements executed per second|
+|update_ps||The average number of UPDATE statements executed per second.|

-|select_ps||The average number of SELECT statements executed per second|
+|select_ps||The average number of SELECT statements executed per second.|

-|bytes_received||The average number of bytes received from all clients per second|
+|bytes_received||The average number of bytes received from all clients per second.|

-|bytes_sent||The average number of bytes sent to all clients per second|
+|bytes_sent||The average number of bytes sent to all clients per second.|

-|innodb_bp_hit||The read hit rate of the InnoDB buffer pool.
+|innodb_bp_hit||The read cache hit ratio of the InnoDB buffer pool.
 Formula: (Innodb_buffer_pool_read_requests - Innodb_buffer_pool_reads)/Innodb_buffer_pool_read_requests × 100%|

 |innodb_bp_dirty_pct||The dirty page ratio of the InnoDB buffer pool.
 Formula: Innodb_buffer_pool_pages_dirty/Innodb_buffer_pool_pages_data × 100%|